koculu/ZoneTree/README.md

   .SetMarkValueDeletedDelegate((ref MyDeletableValueType x) => x.IsDeleted = true)
   .OpenOrCreate();
 ```
-If you forget to provide the deletion marker delegates, you can never delete record from your database.
+If you forget to provide the deletion marker delegates, you can never delete the record from your database.

 ### I need more information.
 Where can I find it?
 I am going to write more detailed documentation as soon as possible.